dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/README.md

 ## **Objectives**

-We will be  uncover hidden insights by answering the following questions.
+We will be  uncovering hidden insights by answering the following questions.

 1. Which year was the first olympics games held?